Pasig River Ferry Service: Current service

 In 2014, the Metropolitan Manila Development Authority (MMDA) proposed a revival of the Pasig River Ferry Service to alleviate the traffic situation in Metro Manila in light of several infrastructure projects being constructed simultaneously.
-Ferry services were officially relaunched with four privately-owned ferries and a MMDA vessel on April 28, 2014, with the service being operated by the MMDA in conjunction with the Department of Transportation and Communications and the Pasig River Rehabilitation Commission.
+Ferry services were officially relaunched with four privately owned ferries and a MMDA vessel on April 28, 2014, with the service being operated by the MMDA in conjunction with the DOTr and the PRRC.

+In January 2017, Pasig River Ferry Service operations were turned over from the PRRC to the MMDA.
+At this time, several new ferry boats were purchased and its ferry stations were rehabilitated.

 Rehabilitation and current developments

 In 2018, the Department of Budget and Management (DBM) pitched the Pasig River Ferry Convergence Program, a plan to develop an additional 17 stations in the next four years to serve up to 76,800 passengers daily and to bid out a contract to operate the Pasig River Ferry Service to a private firm.
 The MMDA had also committed to build three more stations at Circuit Makati and Quinta Market, and Kalawaan in Pasig.
 The DBM also bared plans to put up stations near bridges across the river, use air-conditioned vessels with a seating capacity of 50 passengers each, to operate under all weather conditions, and a planned headway of 15 minutes.

 The rehabilitated Pasig River Ferry Service was relaunched on December 9, 2019.
 Both Pasig mayor Vico Sotto and Manila mayor Isko Moreno have both committed to donate at least two boats to the ferry service.
 On March 4, 2020, Mayor Sotto led the turnover of two 57-seater vessels, the M/B Mutya ng Pasig 1 (lit.
 'Jewel of Pasig') and M/B Mutya ng Pasig 2 to the ferry service.
 A 50-seater ferry, M/B Vicente, was also donated to the MMDA by real estate company New San Jose Builders in a turnover ceremony on March 5, 2021.

+On December 12, 2023, the MMDA and the Philippine Coast Guard (PCG) signed an agreement wherein the PCG would handle the operations and maintenance of the ferry system.

+On January 17, 2024, the Marcos administration inaugurated its Pasig Bigyang Buhay Muli (lit.
+'Give Life to Pasig Again') project, which aims to improve the existing Pasig River Ferry System through the addition of more ferry boats and stations alongside the development of linear parks, walkways, bikeways, and riverside commercial developments.

 Ridership

-As of October 24, 2022, the MMDA has reported that during the months of January to September, a total of 113,609 passengers have rode the Pasig River Ferry Service in 2022, up from a total of 30,310 passengers in 2021.
+The MMDA has reported that a total of 233,082 passengers have rode the Pasig River Ferry Service in 2024, down from a total of 254,333 passengers in 2023.